 Fans of First World War history will know about the Gallipoli campaign, when the Allies, including many Australians and New Zealanders, landed on the Gallipoli peninsula in 1915 and were defeated with approximately 250,000 casualties on each side.

 Today, a memorial stands on the north side of the Dardanelles Strait, and you can also visit the landing beaches, battle sites and cemeteries of fallen Allied soldiers.
-For fans of 20th century history, this area is one of the top destinations in Turkey.
+For readers interested in 20th century history, this area is one of the top destinations in Turkey.

 Tours of Troy and Gallipoli together depart regularly from Istanbul or Çanakkale.